StephanieQuon/StephanieQuon/README.md

 ### Hi there!
 I'm Stephanie 😃

 I am an electrical engineering (biomedical option) student at the University of British Columbia in Vancouver, Canada!
-Currently, I am a Software Engineering Intern at Microsoft, and a Research Assistant at the BC Centre for Disease Control.
+Currently, I am a Software Engineering Intern at Microsoft.
 Contact me at quons (at) student.ubc.ca :)

 <!--
 **StephanieQuon/StephanieQuon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.